meditationstuff/protocol_1/auxiliary.md

 [<a href="#904auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+* <a id="907auxiliary_names" href="#907auxiliary">better movement/&#8203;stillness</a>

+# <span id="905auxiliary"></span> left out:

+Ask, what was left out?

+comment:

+Alternative with slightly different intent/&#8203;meaning:

+Ask, what was unconsidered that wanted or would want to be considered?

+[<a href="#905auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="906auxiliary"></span> helping listen:

+Ask yourself, can you gently find a way to help it listen?
+Can you gently help it find a safely exposable surface area?

+[<a href="#906auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="907auxiliary"></span> movement/&#8203;stillness:

+Pick simple movement (repeatable or circular/&#8203;"perfect-loop-able", isolated or full-body); or a posture; or line/paragraph to speak.

+And then, pick one or some qualities you want (it) to embody (e.g. elegant, economical, graceful, beautiful, poised, relaxed, effortless…).

+And then explore/&#8203;experiment with doing/&#8203;holding/&#8203;being/&#8203;saying it (the movement/&#8203;posture/&#8203;speech) with that quality, or (gently, indirectly) incline towards that quality or better versions of that quality.

+Later, instead of a specific quality or qualities, try exploring it (the moment/&#8203;posture/&#8203;speech) (with) just (indirectly, gently) inclinig generally towards “improving”/&#8203;/&#8203;"improvement"/&#8203;“better” (on your terms, wordlessly or perhaps in your own (implicit or explicit) words.

+comment:

+\* The movements, postures, speaking above should be a physical movements, "external postures," or out-loud speech---not a “mental action”, nor an “attentional/awareness action” (solely), nor “thought speech” nor maybe whispered speech.
+These have subtle pitfalls, so it's maybe better to let these be transformed, through and through, by other practices in the whole, wider document.

+[<a href="#907auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]